Kelly Haer, PhD, LMFT

-Kelly is the Relationship IQ Program Director at the Boone Center for the Family.
+Dr. Kelly Maxwell Haer is the Executive Director of the Boone Center for the Family and oversees the Relationship IQ program.
 She loves helping young adults form healthy relationships through researching, developing, and implementing materials that make the intersection of psychological science and theology relevant to daily life.
 She enjoys creating space for young adults to process relational concerns, training leaders to connect with young adults, and equipping the church to support young adults' relational needs.

 Prior to joining the Boone Center team, Kelly taught as a Visiting Assistant Professor of Psychology at Pepperdine's Seaver College.
-She earned a BS in Nutrition from Furman University, her MA in Counseling from Covenant Theological Seminary, and a PhD in Family Therapy from Saint Louis University.
+She earned a BS in Nutrition from Furman University, her MA in Counseling from Covenant Theological Seminary, and a Ph.D. in Family Therapy from Saint Louis University.
 Kelly is a researcher and speaker on the emotional experience of never-married single women.
 She has presented at local, state, national, and international conferences on singleness, long-distance dating relationships, eating disorders, and couples' use of communication technologies after infidelity.
-As a Licensed Professional Counselor, she specializes in women struggling with eating disorders and adults wrestling with undesired singleness.
+As a Licensed Marriage and Family Therapist, she specializes in couples work, adults wrestling with undesired singleness, and women struggling with eating disorders.

-Kelly and her husband, Adam, have been married since 2016.
-They attend Risen Church Westside in Santa Monica, CA.
+Kelly and her husband, Adam, have been married since 2016 and have three young children.

 Kelly's Favorite Speaking Topics: